Using Print2Flash OLE Automation API

 the file and launch it by double clicking it in Widows Explorer.
 The script

-should convert the specified file and save it to the same folder where original
+should convert the specified file and save resulting Flash and HTML5 documents to the same folder where original

-file resides under the name of the original document but with .swf appended to
+file resides under the name of the original document but with .swf or .xml

 it.
-For example, for the document name above, we'll get a file named
+For example, for the document name above, you'll get files named C:\Docs\MyDoc.txt.swf

 Similarly, you may write additional code using